commercialhaskell/stack/doc/build_command.md

     GHC specified by the snapshot.

 *   *package identifier*, e.g. `stack build foobar-1.2.3`, is usually used to include specific package versions from the package index.

-If the version selected conflicts with an existing local package or extra dep, then Stack fails with an error.
-Otherwise, this is the same as using `stack build foobar`, except instead of using the latest version from the package index, the version specified is used.
+    If the package name conflicts with that of a local package, then Stack fails with an error.

+    Otherwise, this is the same as using `stack build foobar` (that is, ignoring the specified version), unless the specified version exists in the package index.
+If it exists, then the latest revision of that version from the package index is used.

 *   *component*.
 Instead of referring to an entire package and letting Stack decide which components to build, you select individual components from